truric/Spring-Boot-Employee-CRUD/README.md

-# React application: The-Movie-Database Rest API
+# Spring Boot CRUD with images

 ## About
 The following repo contains a Spring Boot application with CRUD